Finniss River Trail South Australia

 https://southaustralia.com/travel-blog/langhorne-creek-wineries-and-cellar-doors

-See the Finish River Vineyard and Salomon Estate both located in or near Finniss. - Watchalunga Nature Reserve
+See the Finish River Vineyard and Salomon Estate both located in or near Finniss.

 Watchalunga comprises approximately 92 ha of low-lying Fleurieu Peninsula swamp area on the Finniss River.
 It is a very important patch of remnant habitat containing highly significant South Australian biodiversity.
 It was acquired by the Nature Foundation SA in 2014.

-Watchalunga contains habitat for the critically endangered Mount Lofty Ranges Southern Emu-wren and the waters of the nature reserve provide important aquatic habitat to support freshwater fish.
+Watchalunga contains a habitat for the critically endangered Mount Lofty Ranges Southern Emu-wren and the waters of the nature reserve provide important aquatic habitat to support freshwater fish.

 Encouragingly an early survey of the area has revealed a relatively diverse fish community with reasonably low numbers of non-native fish.
 Flora surveys have identified 31 indigenous species and it is hoped that with more thorough inspections more will be found.